 We have Our Generation Group boys and girls and we work together to talk about different issues that they may be faced with and different things they probably never heard before in their classrooms.
 Time just flies by and they’ve experienced and learned more during our time than they have in their classrooms.
 If I’m not doing that I’m writing.
 I’m writing poetry or my thoughts.
-I’m always putting something down on paper.
+I’m always putting something down on paper to have something for myself, as well as to pass around to literary agents should I look at wanting to in the future.
 I’m actually working on another play.
 To close, my day ends with Yoga and spending time with my friends or to the Mosque for a reading on Friday nights.
 On those rare occasions that I watch TV, I usually watch Locked Up Aboard or something on the History channel, Sci-Fi channel or Discovery channel.
 I love Morgan Freeman’s the Wormhole where he’s narrating about the universe or Stephen Hawkins.

 SM: Ok, fabulous, keeping your mind pulsating.
 Wonderful.